fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ## Introduction

 This tutorial demonstrates how to construct a volume conduction model of the head based on a single subject's MRI.
 We will use the anatomical images that belong to the same subject whose data was analyzed in other tutorials.
-The anatomical MRI data is available from the [FieldTrip FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip).
-Here, an EEG specific FEM model will be shown.
+The anatomical MRI data is available [here](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip).

+This tutorial will demonstrate a FEM model for EEG data.
 In reality, we do not have corresponding EEG data for the subject we will use in this tutorial, rather we will use a template EEG electrode set to demonstrate how to build a FEM model for EEG and how to align the electrodes to anatomical data.

 This tutorial will **not** show how to perform the source reconstruction itself.
 If you are interested in source reconstruction methods, you can go to the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and to the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.